 Over the period of 2005 to 2018, while working with Sir John Soane's Museum Foundation, Chas helped to produce more than 150 lectures/events/receptions in New York City and around the country, produced 39 patrons trips to Europe, Turkey, Argentina, Cuba and Japan, and organized 12 Gala Dinners highlighting the work of 24 great honorees.
 Below are 4 images with links to further details on some of these activities.

 The Union Club, New York: The Duke of Devonshire in Conversation with artist Jacob van der Beugel on a permanent installation at Chatsworth.
-This was part of THE GREAT COLLECTORS series of talks.
-Click on the image to go to a page with VIDEOS from several talks and projects of the Soane Foundation.
+This was part of THE GREAT COLLECTORS series of talks sponsored by the Soane Foundation.

 Over the years, the Soane Foundation has hosted an amazing aray of speakers like Philippe de Montebello, Barry Bergdoll and many others.